nnzhaocs/scripts-for-alltest/README.md

 This package contains three main components:

-1) Crowler crawls Docker Hub search page and extracts the list of all available public repositories.
+1) Crawler crawls Docker Hub search page and extracts the list of all available public repositories.

 2) Downloader that downloads images and layers from the registry.